openprocurement/openprocurement.github.io/_posts/en/2015-11-05-complaints.markdown

 Also, the user can add attachments to this document.

-After the decision on Complaint acceptance is made, the Complaint receives the status "Accepted" or “Rejected”.
+After the decision on Complaint acceptance is made, the Complaint receives the status "Accepted" or "Rejected".

 ###6.5 Procurement procedure blocking (above threshold procurement)

-####6.5.1 Complaints about the procurement requirements
+####6.5.1 Complaints about the procurement conditions

-Complaint about the procurement requirements must be submitted by a Complainant no later than four days before the end of the bid registration period.
+Complaint about the procurement conditions must be submitted by a Complainant no later than four days before the end of the bid registration period.
 The Complaint Review body must decide about the Complaint review within three days, i.e. until the planned end of the bid registration period.
 If the Complaint Review body registered decision to reject Complaint review, the procedure is not blocked.
 If the Complaint Review body either did not register decision at all or registered decision to accept  Complaint for review, the procedure is blocked.

 When procedure is blocked, its status changes to "Blocked" and auction planning module removes scheduled auction from the queue.
 Information about procedure blocking is published on the eMall websites and the official web portal of the Authorized Agency.
 The published message includes: text "The procedure is blocked because of a complaint.", end date of the bid registration period and date of the auction start.